Szalbik/projektGI/README.md

 List of features ready and TODOs for future development

-- Show geo map depends on real yields data
+- Show geo map depends on real crops data
-- Display each yield in separate chart
+- Display each crop in separate chart
 - Display combined data in one big chart
-- Add icons to map depends on how much railfall and temperature was in previous years
+- Add icons to map dependently on quantity of rain and temperature in previous years

 ## Status